OPMDG/opm-doc/probes/check_pgactivity.rst

 ==========

-check_pgactivity allows two different connection specifications: by service or by specifying values for host, user, port and database.
-Moreover, some services can run on multiple host or needs to connect to multiple ones.
+check_pgactivity allows two different connection specifications: by service, or by specifying values for host, user, port, and database.
+Moreover, some services can run on multiple hosts, or can connect to multiple hosts.

-You must specify one of the parameters bellow if the service need to connect to your PostgreSQL instance.
-In other words, check_pgactivity will NOT look for the libpq environment variables.
+You must specify one of the parameters below if the service needs to connect to your PostgreSQL instance. check_pgactivity will NOT look for the *libpq* environment variables.

-The rules with connections parameters are:
+The format for connection parameters is:

 \ **Parameter**\  \ ``--dbservice SERVICE_NAME``\

  Define a new host using the given service.
-Multiple hosts can be defined by giving multiple services separated by a comma.
+Multiple hosts can be defined by listing multiple services separated by a comma.
 Eg.

  .. code-block:: perl